A Poet Who Can Sew

 V: The costumes become an artistic medium by coming to life.
 They are the performers; this is their performance.
 What I always want to convey is my perception of the world, where I feel like an outsider and can't get used to it, even though I haven't been a child for a long time.
 The three things that impress me the most are beauty, violence, and absurdity, and all my works, in one way or another, are always about these.

-WTC: The “Kitchen Poetry” project uses kitchen elements to challenge traditional notions of femininity.
-How did you decide on this specific blend of everyday life and high fashion?
-What message were you aiming to convey with this juxtaposition?
+WTC: The "Kitchen Poetry" project combines everyday kitchen elements with high fashion to challenge conventional ideas of femininity.
+What inspired you to merge these seemingly contrasting worlds, and what message were you hoping to communicate through this juxtaposition?

 V: This performance is about feminism and how a woman can be so consumed by household chores that she becomes an object, a part of this everyday life.
 In many cultures, a woman is simply seen as a function, devoid of emotions, without the right to have her own opinion.
 This performance is about exactly that; it's about the transformation of something living into something lifeless.